-Occupying an entire block in Manhattan, FIT places you at the heart of the fashion, advertising, visual arts, design, business, and communications industries.
-A State University of New York (SUNY) college of art and design, business, and technology, FIT offers programs leading to A.A.S., B.F.A., and B.S. degrees, all based on a blend of career-oriented studies and a solid liberal arts foundation.
+Occupying an entire block in New York City, FIT places you at the heart of the fashion, advertising, visual arts, design, business, and communication industries.
+A State University of New York (SUNY) college of art and design, business, technology, and liberal arts, FIT offers programs leading to an Associate of Applied Science (AAS), Bachelor of Fine Arts (BFA), and Bachelor of Science (BS) degrees, all based on a blend of career-oriented studies and a solid liberal arts foundation.

 Range of majors

-You can select from a wide range of major study areas, from design and fashion to advertising and marketing communications to international business.
-Each major combines the practical and theoretical, provides hands-on learning, and prepares you for the professional world.
+You can select from a wide range of major study areas, from design and fashion to advertising and marketing communica-tions to international business.
+Each distinct major combines the practical and theoretical, provides hands-on learning, and prepares you for the professional world.
 They reflect FIT’s unique and stimulating learning environment, which is alive with energy and filled with talented students and dedicated faculty who are also influential working professionals—business owners, designers, artists, and more.
-And with class size limited to 25 students, you’ll receive the kind of individual attention that will help you shine.
+With class size limited to 25 students and a student-faculty ratio of 17:1, you’ll receive the kind of individual attention that will help you shine.

-FIT’s liberal arts courses are creatively adapted to the needs of particular majors, and liberal arts minors are designed to balance each major’s special emphasis.
+In addition to the Art History and Museum Professions and the Film and Media majors in the School of Liberal Arts, FIT’s foundation courses are creatively adapted to the needs of particular majors.
+Over 20 liberal arts minors are designed to balance each major’s special emphasis.
 Studying the liberal arts at FIT means honing skills in communication and critical thinking, gaining an in-depth understanding of humanities and natural and social sciences, and exploring the complexities of world cultures.
 This solid education will not only become the foundation for a great career—it will go far toward helping you grow into a more well-rounded and creative person.